Certification of bio jet fuel

 Roundtable on Sustainable Biomaterials (RSB)

-We have to be in accordance with the approved RSB EU RED certification system.
-The RSB standard was one of seven voluntary schemes approved by the European Commission in July 2011.
+We have to be in accordance with the approved RSB EU RED (Renewable Energy Directive II and III) certification system.
 In order to receive government support or count towards mandatory national renewable energy targets, biofuels used in the EU (whether locally produced or imported) have to comply with sustainability criteria involving the entire production and supply chain.

 ASTM D7566